openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 Also, we see the hash (i.e. the unique ID) of the commit we just created (`3ef08e9`) and the commit message.
 The hash is given in a short form, as it's often sufficient to only supply the first seven or so characters of the hash to uniquely identify a commit (Git will complain if that's not the case).
 The next line roughly describes the changes that were committed, how many files were changed and how many insertions and deletions were committed.
-The rest lists the files new to Git, the mysterious `mode 100644` is a unix-style description of the file permissions, `100644` is a regular, non-executable file (`100755` would be an executable file).
+The rest lists the files new to Git, the mysterious `mode 100644` is a Unix-style description of the file permissions, `100644` is a regular, non-executable file (`100755` would be an executable file).

 Now, let's check our status to see what's going on in the repository: